'Contagion': how a 2011 film predicted the coronavirus epidemic

-The connection with China is only one of many tracing parallels between the film and reality, and that is why viewers have rushed with great interest lately to revise this movie.
+The connection with China is just one of the many traced parallels between the film and reality, which is why audiences have rushed to watch the movie with great interest in recent years.

 Gwyneth Paltrow herself warmed up the interest in the film, posting her masked photo on Instagram during a transatlantic flight on February 26.

-“I’ve already been in this film,” wrote the actress, who has almost 7 million subscribers, “so keep calm, refrain from shaking hands, wash your hands more often.”
+“I've already been in this movie,” wrote the actress, who has almost 7 million subscribers, “so stay calm, refrain from shaking hands, wash your hands more often.”

 Find the difference